How To Manage Span Of Control Using The Modular Concept

 • Document module designs and interfaces so that organizational knowledge is preserved and can be used to train new team members

-• Conduct regular structure reviews to make sure the modular configuration remains optimal as organizational needs evolve
+• Conduct regular structure reviews to confirm that the modular configuration remains optimal as organizational needs evolve

 • Maintain flexibility in module boundaries rather than creating rigid structures that cannot adapt to changing circumstances